 Where a pupil is identified as having SEND, we will take action to support effective learning by removing barriers to their learning and put effective provision in place.
 This SEND support will take the form of a four-part cycle through which earlier decisions and actions are revisited, refined and revised with a growing understanding of the pupil's needs and of what supports the pupil in making good progress and securing good outcomes.
-This is known as the graduated approach - assess, plan, do, review, we use the 'Graduated Response Tool' to help identify specific needs.
+This is known as the graduated approach - assess, plan, do, review, we use the 'Devon Graduated Response Tool' to help identify specific needs.
 Parents/Carers to be involved in the process from the start.

 For pupils with low level special educational needs the cycle of Assess, Plan, Do and Review will fit into the regular termly assessment and planning cycle for all pupils.
 These are known as Parent consultation Meetings.
-For those pupils with more complex needs or for who a more frequent cycle needs to be employed additional meeting dates will be set and will include the termly Parent consultation Meetings.
-Children on the SEND register will have a My Plan.
-These will be reviewed half termly and sent out to parents at the end of each term.
-The My Plan will identify a pupils areas of need and strategies implemented to reach their SMART (Specific - Measurable - Agreed upon- Realistic- Time Based) targets.
+For those pupils with more complex needs or for who a more frequent cycle needs to be employed additional meeting dates will be set and will include the termly parent consultation meetings.
+Children on the SEND register will have a 'My Plan'.
+These are written on our 'Provision Map' programme and reviewed regularly.
+Parents will be given an online password to access their child's My Plan and will receive an automatically generated email when the plan is updated or reviewed.
+Parents who are not able to access 'Provision Map' will be given a paper copy on request.
+The My Plan will identify pupil's areas of need and strategies implemented to reach their SMART (Specific - Measurable - Achievable- Relevant- Time Based) targets.
 Parents will always be asked for their feedback on this.